eeshvardasikcm/eeshvardasikcm/README.md

 ## 🔭 I’m Currently Working On

-* **Ayurveda and Project Management App:** Actively developing this platform for Android and Web, aiming to integrate Ayurvedic principles with effective project management tools.
+* **Ayurveda Project Management App:** Actively developing this platform for Android and Web, aiming to integrate Ayurvedic principles with effective project management tools.
 I plan to share more about its development journey and potentially some code flows here on GitHub.
 * **Machine Learning Engineering:** Deepening my expertise through Google Cloud Skills Boosts, focusing on the Machine Learning Engineering Certification coursework.

 ---